San Raffaele Telethon Institute for Gene Therapy

 MORE

 We are a young and dynamic group that focuses on the biotechnological aspects and translational applications of liver-directed gene transfer and editing.
-We investigate lentiviral vector (LV)-mediated liver gene transfer and its stability following post-natal liver growth, homeostatic turnover, tissue damage and evaluate different gene therapy strategies in preclinical models of hemophilia and liver metabolic diseases, with the ultimate goal of devising advanced gene therapy products as novel treatments for affected patients.
+We investigate both lentiviral vector-mediated liver gene transfer and targeted gene editing strategies and their interplay with liver tissue dynamics during post-natal growth, homeostatic turnover and tissue damage, exploiting advanced organoid and omics technologies and preclinical models of hemophilia and inherited diseases of hepatic metabolism, with the ultimate goal of devising advanced gene therapy products as novel treatments for affected patients.

 Research activity